josep-pujol/fsfd-tasking/README.md

 ### User Stories
 User stories are divided between Free Users and Permium Users, and in function of the CRUD operation performed:

 #### Free User
 As a Free User I want to ...

 - Create:
     - create my own tasks
+    - subscribe to Tasking to enjoy Premium features

 - View:
     - see all tasks I created